globus-gladier/gladier-patterns-examples-2022/README.md

 python bragnn_client.py --datadir <data path>
 ```

+### Running the simplified HEDM application

+The simplified HEDM application will be available soon.

 ## Production Workflows

-The simplfied examples described above are intended to be an introduction to the production clients.
-In particular, they not publish the results into a Globus catalog, and do not have an associated portal.

-Globus-Search and portals can be studied by following the tutorials.
+Globus Search and portals can be studied by following the tutorials.
 A good video tutorial can be found [here](https://www.youtube.com/watch?v=IEQtI8VVT3s&ab_channel=Globus)